oasis-tcs/odata-specs/docs/odata-json-format/odata-json-format.md

 available formats and combinations of supported format parameters.

-## <a name="ControllingtheAmountofControlInformationinResponses" href="#ControllingtheAmountofControlInformationinResponses">3.1 Controlling the Amount of Control Information in Responses</a>
+## <a id="ControllingtheAmountofControlInformationinResponses" href="#ControllingtheAmountofControlInformationinResponses">3.1 Controlling the Amount of Control Information in Responses</a>

 The amount of [control information](#ControlInformation) needed (or desired) in the payload depends on the client application and device.